-Our acquisition of Litarion allowed us to add the decade-long experience and knowledge of Litarion and gave new capabilities to Electrovaya.
+Our acquisition of Litarion allowed us to add the decade-long experience and knowledge of Litarion and gave improved capabilities to Electrovaya.
 Over the last two years, we developed a series of products which focused on maximising the cycle-life of the battery such that mission critical and intensive use applications would be interested in such long life batteries.
 We developed cells using the Litarion produced electrodes and ceramic separators and then went on to produce cell modules, battery management systems, software and firmware necessary to deliver systems for discerning users.
-We also developed for our battery systems.
+We also developed supply chain which could produce needed components including cells and modules needed for our battery systems.
 Supply chains allows flexibility in production as well as ability to manage scalable and fluctuating demands, especially for emerging new product introductions.
 The global trend in technology products is to use high quality supply chain to achieve scalable production and reduce or eliminate ownership of component suppliers.
 The battery systems we have developed was focused on mission critical applications, where the battery has to be used for long durations and could be charged and discharged several times a day.
 Electrovaya can now pivot away from owning component suppliers and use contract manufacturing to produce its customised requirements.

-Our goal is to utilize our battery and systems technology to develop and commercialize massproduction levels of battery systems for our targeted end markets.
+Our goal is to utilize our battery and systems technology to develop and commercialize mass-production levels of battery systems for our targeted end markets.